-The Draft Environmental Impact Statement (EIS) documents the potential impacts and benefits, and ways to avoid or minimize impacts for construction and long-term management of the project alternatives.
+The Final Environmental Impact Statement (EIS) documents the potential impacts and benefits, and ways to avoid or minimize impacts for construction and long-term management of the project alternatives.

-Chapter 2.0 describes how the alternatives were developed, summarizes each alternative in detail, and overviews what would be required to construct each alternative.
+EIS Supporting Chapter 2.0 describes how the alternatives were developed, summarizes each alternative in detail, and provides overviews of what would be required to construct each alternative.
 The project alternatives are summarized below.

 - Views experienced by a large number of visitors.